cafloyd/early-career/docs/early-career/community/communities-to-join.md

 Hopefully this will give you some ideas of where to start looking for community!

+## Personal Rec

+- [Virtual Coffee](https://virtualcoffee.io/join) - I joined a lot of different communities while I was looking for my first dev role, but VC was one of my favorites, and is somewhere I'm still active
+  > Virtual Coffee is a community that welcomes people at all stages of their tech journey.
+Our mission is to be a welcoming tech community that allows room for growth and mentorship at all levels, and to create meaningful opportunities for learning, leadership, and contribution for everyone.

 ## Affinity Groups

 If you're from a historically excluded group in technology, it can be really helpful to connect with other people with a similar background.
 These are some that I've heard good things about:

-- [Women Who Code](https://www.womenwhocode.com/networks) - I've had great experience with my local WWC chapter!
-  > Our mission is to inspire women to excel in technology careers
 - [Techqueria](https://techqueria.org/)
   > Techqueria is a nonprofit that serves the largest global community of Latinx professionals in tech.
 - [Out in Tech](https://outintech.com/)